ecotaxa/uvpec/README.md

 ### Last but not least

 We have prepared a `test` folder in our package.
 This allows you to check if the pipeline works without lauching a full process that will take a good amount of time.
 It is always a good idea to check if everything works before using it on a full training set and also after some package updates.
-To use it, just navigate in the test folder using `cd test` then run `uvpec config.yaml`.
+To use it, navigate in the test folder using `cd test` then run `uvpec config.yaml`.
 You should see something going on in your terminal.

 To check if the pipeline is not broken somewhere, we have implemented some tests that check (so far) if the desired outputs are present at the end of the procedure.
 If not, that means something went wrong and the error messages can help us find where the leak is.
 For that,  run `pytest` in your terminal, everything should now be taken care of and if you only see green lights it means that all tests went smoothly!